Feature | You Will Be Hacked. Plan Now: Cybersecurity in Health Care

 - Poulsen K, Evans M. The Ruthless Hackers Behind Ransomware Attacks on U.S. Hospitals: 'They Do Not Care.'
 Wall Street Journal.
 June 10, 2021.
 Available here.
 Accessed Oct.
 20, 2021.

-Clinical Topics: Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Exercise
+Clinical Topics: Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, COVID-19 Hub, Diabetes and Cardiometabolic Disease, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Exercise

 Keywords: ACC Publications, Cardiology Magazine, Adolescent, Altitude, American Recovery and Reinvestment Act, Asian Continental Ancestry Group, Bandages, Cardiology, Cloud Computing, Computer Security, Computers, Consultants, Cost-Benefit Analysis, COVID-19, Crime, Criminals, Delivery of Health Care, Democratic People's Republic of Korea, Disasters, Ecosystem, Electronic Mail, Emergency Responders, Exercise, Fear, Global Health, Health Care Sector, Health Resources, Hospitals, Hospitals, General, Humans, Hygiene, Information Technology, Inpatients, Intelligence, Ireland, Medical Informatics, Morals, Motivation, Negotiating, Organizations, Pandemics, Patient Care, Privacy, Probability, Religion, Russia, SARS Virus, Sexual Partners, Social Media, Software, United States Food and Drug Administration, Universities, Workforce